 On the surface, Boston looks like a stiff and “straight edge” kind of city.
 But what many visitors and locals don’t know is that Boston is home to a myriad of cool, quirky, and unique restaurants that are world-class.
+From fun restaurants in Boston to other unique dining experiences, this guide to eating out in Boston will tingle your taste buds.

 In Boston, it’s not uncommon to hear foreign languages spoken in the streets.
 After all, Boston is considered a top university town in the US, attracting people from all over the world.
 Boston has also been a melting pot for immigrants throughout history.
 Many neighborhoods— and consequently restaurants— have been shaped by this influx of immigration.
 All you have to do is look at the North End, Chinatown, East Boston, and Cambridge, and you’ll get an idea of the sheer diversity in Boston’s food scene.